BSN Degree Requirements

 Upon notice of admission to the Traditional BSN On-Campus Nursing Program, students must submit the signed admission acceptance form and a non-refundable deposit by the date indicated on the Admission Acceptance form.
 Failure to return the acceptance form and deposit by deadline will result in loss of nursing placement.
 Current verifications and a designated background check, with acceptable results, will be required.
 Details regarding required immunizations and background check process will be provided in the admission packet.

-The following courses or equivalents must be completed with a “C” or better prior to beginning nursing courses:
+The following courses or equivalents must be completed with a letter grade of "C" or better prior to beginning nursing courses:

 |PSYC 250||Developmental Psychology||4|